Skip to main content

 5. Publish → Make content live for your users

-The publishing process in Candu is relatively simple, but success depends on getting a few key things.
+The publishing process in Candu is simple, but success depends on getting a few key things right.
 Before diving into the how-to, it helps to understand what needs to be set before you launch content with Candu.

 Learn more about launching Candu content: Publish Candu Content.